LinkedMink/road_wave_fm_ui/.github/CONTRIBUTING.md

 ### Engage

-- Discuss
+- Features: Discuss
-- Open Issue
+- Bugs: Open Issue

-### Develop Branch
+### Branch

-- hotfix
+- hotfix/*: Changes to address bugs
-- feature
+- feature/*: Changes to add new or alter existing functionality
-- main
+- main: Changes that are destined for the next release

 ### Release

 - Pull Request
-- Internal Deployment
+- Private Deployment
 - Documentation
 - Public Deployment